ndlarsen/ndlarsen.github.io/_posts/2019-09-29-jekyll-part-7-pagination.md

 >* display rss feed

 ### New approach
----
-Below are the new approach the template should implement.
+Below are the new approach the template will be implementing.
 >* if page has title
 >    * set page title
 >* if pagination is enabled